galenmolk/studiosaurus/Assets/readme.txt

 find higher def handle sprites

-add tab feature to position controls... maybe lol
+add tab feature to position controls later on. all fields add themselves to a static tab list that is queued through

 add tool bar with buttons and or control tips